SRHilz/exomeQualityPlots/README.md

 The current setup is to run code in three steps per patient.

-#### 1. Generate coverage distribution files, which are later used in Step #3 to generate read coverage plots for each library.
+#### 1. Generate coverage distribution files, which are used in Step #3 to generate read coverage plots for each library.

 The script used for this step is: